leadond/onboarding-saas/SUPABASE_SETUP.md

 ✅ **Authentication configuration** with social login support ✅ **TypeScript types** for full type safety

-Your OnboardKit application is now ready for development and can scale to handle thousands of users with proper multi-tenant data isolation and security.
+Your Onboard Hero application is now ready for development and can scale to handle thousands of users with proper multi-tenant data isolation and security.

 For ongoing maintenance, monitor your database performance via the Supabase dashboard and adjust indexes as needed based on query patterns.